dwihp2/rag-pdf-chatbot/README.md

 ## 📖 How to Use

+### 1. Start from the Home Page
+Begin your journey on the clean, intuitive home page that provides an overview of the application's capabilities and easy navigation to key features.

+### 2. Manage Your Knowledge Base
+Use the **Knowledge Management** interface to:
+- View all uploaded documents
+- Organize your PDF collection
+- Monitor document processing status
+- Remove documents when no longer needed

-### 1. Upload PDF Documents
+### 3. Upload PDF Documents
-1. Navigate to the **"Upload PDFs"** tab
+1. Navigate to the **PDF Upload** interface
 2. Drag and drop PDF files or click to select files
 3. Wait for the processing to complete (documents are chunked and embedded)
-4. You'll see a success message when processing is done
+4. Your documents will be added to your knowledge base automatically

-### 2. Start Chatting
+### 4. Start Intelligent Conversations
-1. Switch to the **"Chat Interface"** tab
-2. Click **"New Chat"** to start a fresh conversation
+1. Access the **Chat Interface** to begin conversations
-3. Type your question about the uploaded documents
+2. Ask questions about your uploaded documents in natural language
-4. The AI will respond with relevant information and show source documents

-### 3. Manage Chat History
-- **Create new chats**: Click "New Chat" to start fresh conversations
-- **Edit chat titles**: Click on any chat title to rename it
-- **Delete chats**: Remove conversations you no longer need
-- **View history**: Access all your previous conversations

-### 4. Understanding Responses
-- **AI Responses**: Get detailed answers based on your documents
+3. Receive AI-powered responses with contextual understanding
-- **Source References**: See which parts of your documents were used
+4. View **document sources** that show exactly which parts of your PDFs were referenced

+### 5. Leverage Document Sources
+- **Source Citations**: See which specific document sections informed each response
+- **Reference Verification**: Click on sources to understand the context
+- **Multi-Document Insights**: Get answers that synthesize information across multiple PDFs
+- **Accurate Attribution**: Trust responses with clear source references

+### 6. Maintain Conversation Flow
-- **Contextual Follow-ups**: Ask follow-up questions in the same chat
+- **Contextual Follow-ups**: Ask related questions in the same conversation
+- **Chat History**: Access previous conversations and continue where you left off
+- **Session Management**: Create new chats for different topics or document sets

 ## 🔧 Database Management